Musk launches poll on whether he should quit as Twitter CEO | Technology

 Twitter CEO Musk launched a poll on the social media platform on Sunday asking whether he should step down as head of the company, adding that he would abide by the poll results.

 The poll is scheduled to close around 1120GMT on Monday although the billionaire did not give details on when he would step down if the poll results said he should.
-Replying to a user on Twitter later, Musk said "There is no successor" in reference to a possible change in CEO.
+Replying to one Twitter user's comment on a possible change in CEO, Musk said "There is no successor".

 Minutes before the poll, Musk apologized and tweeted "Going forward, there will be a vote for major policy changes."
+A few hours later, Twitter started a poll asking users if the platform should have a policy preventing accounts that advertise other social media platforms on Twitter.
 The policy update would impact content from social media platforms like Meta Platforms' Facebook and Instagram, along with Mastodon, Truth Social, Tribel, Nostr and Post while allowing cross-content posting, Twitter support said in a tweet.
 Former Twitter CEO Jack Dorsey, who recently invested in social media platform Nostr, replied to the Twitter support post with one word: "Why?".
 In a reply to another user posting about the Nostr promotion ban, Dorsey said, "doesn’t make sense".

 Short video-platform TikTok, owned by China's ByteDance Ltd, was not included in the list.
 Last week, Twitter disbanded its Trust and Safety Council, a volunteer group formed in 2016 to advise the social media platform on site decisions.

-Musk reinstated the accounts after criticism from government officials, advocacy groups and journalism organizations from several parts of the globe on Friday, with some saying the microblogging platform was jeopardizing press freedom.
+Musk reinstated the accounts after criticism from government officials, advocacy groups and several journalism organizations on Friday, with some saying the microblogging platform was jeopardizing press freedom.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)